craigargh/cfg-python/plan.md

 Plan:

 Sunday:
+- Add more data to sales.csv
 - Decide where I can include images of stuff

-- Session 1 images:
+- Images:
-  - Programming languages are used to communicate instructions from people to computers
+  - Session 1: Programming languages are used to communicate instructions from people to computers
-  -

-- Include more images where possible

-- Small pdf export tweaks
-  - Remove IN[] from pdf exports
-- Add more data to sales.csv
 - Upload trees.csv and sales.csv
 - Upload updated images
+- Upload Jupyter slides
+- Upload HTML slides
-- Review and export slides
+- Upload pdf slides

 - Review lesson plans
 - Be more specific with examples in the lesson plans